Deity of Christ

 Blood of Christ

-The Blood of Christ refers to the spiritual death of Christ on the Cross.
-The blood of Christ is figurative of his spiritual death – His sacrifice for sin.
+Blood of Christ The Blood of Christ refers to the spiritual death of Christ on the Cross.
+The blood of Christ encompasses His spiritual death—His sacrifice for sin.
 Our Lord did not bleed to death, nor did man “kill God.”
-His “blood” refers strictly to His “spiritual death-payment.”
-When the penalty of sin was completely paid, Christ said, “It…
+His shed blood was His “spiritual death-payment.”
+When the penalty of sin was completely paid, Christ said, “It is finished.”…

 Continue reading